trinity-0111/essays/Smart Contract Development Guide.md

 In a nutshell, the process of smart contracts goes like the following.

 ***Design Specifications*** ->

 ***Code Implementation*** ->

+***End to End Testing/Staging Environment*** ->

 ***External Auditing*** ->
-***Testnet Deployment*** ->

 ***Mainnet Deployment*** ->

 ***Contract Maintenance***

 Read through each phase carefully.
 You may need to kick off later phases to speed up the process and reduce idle waiting time (like securing an audit slot early as you may not get an auditing slot right away).

 ## Phase 1 - Design Specification
+Understand the product and define the features requested.
-First design your contract interfaces and identify special address access and future maintenance based on product needs.
+First design your contract interfaces and identify associated risks and future maintenance based on product needs.

 Figure out answers to the following questions.
 * __Do the contracts need to be all or partially upgradable?__ Will you need to update the code in the future?
 Upgradability provides flexibility, but also increases security concerns.
 There are resources available in the learning resources section for upgradable smart contracts.